What is a basic bank account?

 Basic bank accounts are designed for people who don’t qualify for other types of current account because they have a poor credit history.

-They offer basic facilities for receiving money and settling bills, without overdraft facilities.
+They offer basic and fee-free facilities for receiving money and settling bills, without overdraft facilities.

 They can be a lifeline for people who have faced financial difficulties in the past but, because they aren’t as profitable as other accounts, banks and building societies haven’t done a good job of advertising them.

 New basic bank accounts have a whole suite of features that make them attractive to people who have a poor credit history, or have struggled with debit in the past.
 These include:

 - Providers must offer you a debit card to withdraw cash and make payments in stores and online.

 - They must also let you set up direct debits and standing orders.